 - A faulty power strip, cable, or power outlet

 - Dust and insect buildup

 How To Troubleshoot A PS5 That Won’t Turn On?

 So, if you’ve been wondering, “Why won’t my PS5 turn on?” or seeking remedies like what to do if your PS5 won’t turn on with the controller, this article is your go-to resource for simple and effective solutions.

 Let’s get your PS5 back up and running smoothly.

 Apply this fix if the PS5 console goes into Rest Mode showing orange light never turned on again.

 Press the power button for 15 seconds and it will restart normally.
 It’s also advised to disable Rest Mode in PS 5 settings until Sony releases the official solution.

-Another simple thing that you can try to fix PS5 that won’t turn on the problem is to disconnect the power supply of PS5 and leave it for 30 seconds.
+Another simple fix to resolve PS5 won’t turn on the issue is to disconnect the power supply of the console and leave it for 30 seconds.

 Reconnect the power supply and try to turn on the PS5.